Item

 the air so I didn't really want for too much work into something that might never happen.
 I did

-a lot of professional development is personally a lot of research just study on different topics
+a lot of professional development, personally, a lot of research, just studying different topics

-and things just to try to expand my own knowledge base and just keep trying to improve and
+and things just to try to expand my own knowledge base and just keep trying to improve even

 while I wasn't able to actually work with kids, try to reach out to as many kids as I could, you

-know, electronically, email, text whatever social media.
-Just try to stay connected with them.
+know, electronically, email, text, whatever on social media, just try to stay connected with them.

 was going to last.
 So like the confusion of that I think was kind of the main thing I remember,